 My name is Laura Kirk.
-I am a 25 year old sacred sound practitioner, children’s educator, peace activist, and community organizer.
+I am a 25 year old sacred sound practitioner, children’s educator and minister, peace activist, and community organizer.

 This is the story of how Sacred Sound Circle began.